The XML part

 }

 Smart developers would create helper methods to ease the pain, but it was still a verbose, cumbersome process.
-An XMLElement
+An XMLElement can't be created on its own, it must be created from an XMLDocument.

 XmlElement employee = m_doc.CreateElement("employee");